Cost Optimization

 Key approaches include:

-- Avoid Costly Auto-Renewals: Oracle support agreements often auto-renew annually by default, leading to “rubber stamp” renewals with built-in price increases.
-Instead, treat each renewal as an opportunity to renegotiate.
+• Avoid Costly Auto-Renewals: Oracle support agreements often auto-renew annually by default, leading to “rubber stamp” renewals with built-in price increases.
+Instead, treat each renewal as an opportunity to renegotiate the terms.
 Proactively calendarize your support renewal dates and give yourself time to review what you’re renewing.
 If certain products are no longer needed, notify Oracle before the renewal to remove them (and make sure to do it contractually correctly to avoid the repricing trap discussed earlier).
 One Redress Compliance guide notes that simply allowing auto-renewal without review is a common pitfall that leads to paying for unused licenses year after year.
-By actively managing renewals, one Oracle customer consolidated several support contracts and negotiated a new three-year deal, achieving a 10% lower rate per year in the future.
+By actively managing renewals, one Oracle customer consolidated several support contracts and negotiated a new three-year deal, resulting in a 10% lower rate per year in the future.
 The lesson is never to accept the status quo – you can optimize or exit contracts at renewal if you plan.

-- Negotiate Better Pricing and Caps: Everything in an Oracle support contract is negotiable – including the annual price increases.
+• Negotiate Better Pricing and Caps: Everything in an Oracle support contract is negotiable, including the annual price increases.
 Don’t assume you must swallow the standard 4%–8% yearly uplift.
-Many customers have successfully negotiated a 0% increase (price freeze) on support as part of multi-year renewals or larger deals.
+Many customers have successfully negotiated a 0% price increase (or a price freeze) on support as part of multi-year renewals or larger deals.
 Oracle often agrees to waive the annual uplift if you commit to a multi-year term or renew well before expiration.
 During Oracle’s fiscal year-end (May) or quarter-end crunch times, the vendor may be more willing to offer concessions to hit sales targets – this is a prime time to ask for fee reductions or extras.
 While Oracle is less likely to grant large outright support discounts (a 30% support reduction is “almost unheard of” in normal circumstances), customers can achieve savings by locking in pricing (avoiding cumulative hikes) and even getting one-time discounts tied to new purchases or cloud commitments.
-For example, Oracle has incentive programs that will cut your support spending by 25–33% if you migrate certain workloads to Oracle Cloud Infrastructure.
+For example, Oracle offers incentive programs that can reduce your support spending by 25–33% when you migrate certain workloads to Oracle Cloud Infrastructure.
 If moving to Oracle’s cloud is part of your roadmap, leveraging such programs can turn into direct support cost relief.

-- Mind ULA and Renewal Timing: For those on an Oracle ULA (Unlimited License Agreement) or other enterprise agreements, timing is critical to avoid support cost pitfalls.
+• Mind ULA and Renewal Timing: For those on an Oracle ULA (Unlimited License Agreement) or other enterprise agreements, timing is critical to avoid support cost pitfalls.
 A common issue arises at the end of a ULA: once you “certify” your usage and exit the ULA, your support fees become fixed based on the licenses counted.
-If you under-deployed relative to what was anticipated, you could end up paying the same high support fee but for far fewer licenses – effectively paying a premium in perpetuity for shelfware, as many customers in Scenario B have discovered.
-To prevent this, maximizing your deployments before the ULA ends (within compliance) is crucial so that you certify a higher number of licenses, getting more value for the support dollars.
+If you under-deployed relative to what was anticipated, you could end up paying the same high support fee but for far fewer licenses, effectively paying a premium in perpetuity for shelfware, as many customers in Scenario B have discovered.
+To prevent this, maximizing your deployments before the ULA ends (within compliance) is crucial, as it allows you to certify a higher number of licenses and obtain more value for your support dollars.
 Start your internal ULA audit 6–9 months before expiration to gauge deployment levels and decide whether to expand usage or negotiate an extension.
 Some organizations even negotiate an amendment to cap support fees or include certain upgrades before the ULA is signed or certified – for instance, negotiating that no additional support uplift will apply when the ULA converts to perpetual licenses.
 In one case, clients negotiated clauses to avoid paying Oracle’s hefty Extended Support add-ons when their products entered that phase.
-The overarching strategy is to plan well ahead for any contract milestone (be it ULA end, support renewal, version end-of-life) so you can either negotiate protections or make a timely switch (to third-party support or alternative solutions) rather than getting hit with surprise costs.
+The overarching strategy is to plan well ahead for any contract milestone (whether it’s ULA end, support renewal, or version end-of-life) so you can either negotiate protections or make a timely switch (to third-party support or alternative solutions) rather than incurring surprise costs.

 Third-Party Support Viability